Get Specialist Advice Now!

-Tarun Rustagi: If I covered the saving product or endowment product or a guaranteed product or maybe a participating product these are generally called traditional products and then the second category is unit linked product which is linked to you know the market or whatever you know whichever fund you select.
-So, on the traditional product as per Section 10 (10D) of Income Tax Act, you know it is exempt exempt exempt.
-So, if you invest in up to 1 lakh 50 under section 80C that premium is exempt then second portion is whatever income you earn on that that is exempted.
+Tarun Rustagi: If I cover the saving product or endowment product or a guaranteed product or maybe a participating product, these are generally called traditional products and then the second category is unit linked product which is linked to the market or whichever fund you select.
+So, on the traditional product as per Section 10 (10D) of Income Tax Act, it is exempt exempt exempt.
+So, if you invest in up to 1 lakh 50 under section 80C that premium is exempt then second portion is whatever income you earn on that is exempted.
 Any receipt from these policies if you get that is also exempt.
 So there is a concept of exempt exempt exempt or we call it EEE in income tax.
 So all these products, which are actually having as per the section 10 (10D) if they are qualifying for that you have an opportunity to save tax in all these things throughout the tenure of the policy.
-Now in case of uh and that's that's a unique feature of life insurance product there are many other things which I'm not going to talk about.
-Now coming to this unit linked uh thing which recently came and if you analyze data Vivek uh you will see that a 2 lakh 50 premium is a very significant amount.
+Now that's a unique feature of life insurance product there are many other things which I'm not going to talk about.
+Now coming to this unit linked product, which recently came and if you analyze data, Vivek you will see that a 2 lakh 50 premium is a very significant amount.
 It's not like a small amount right.
-If anyone is investing or putting a money in that so you will have a very small population which will get impacted by this particular clause. uh even if they are impacted there are some other unique features which are there in unit you know plans which are not there in other comparable financial instruments.
-So people who are uh you know the main purpose is investment they can still invest in these uh funds or these products and their tax can be saved.
-So, how I see and how I perceive uh these things um I compare the IRR which I get from investing in various instruments whether it's a money market or debt and then if I get an additional benefit of tax.
-So, generally all these instruments other instruments are taxed at a long term so you get a saving of um or you know sometimes it can be short-term also so but generally it's long-term so you end up saving that long-term tax and that actually increases your yield uh overall IRR uh from investing in uh life insurance products.
-So, this is something uh you know under 80C every year you get an exemption uh for non-life insurance premium.
+If anyone is investing or putting a money in that so you will have a very small population which will get impacted by this particular clause.
+Even if they are impacted there are some other unique features which are there in ULIP plans which are not there in other comparable financial instruments.
+So people who’s main purpose is investment they can still invest in these funds or these products and their tax can be saved.
+So, how I see and how I perceive these things I compare the IRR which I get from investing in various instruments whether it's a money market or debt and then if I get an additional benefit of tax.
+So, generally all these instruments other instruments are taxed at a long term so you get a saving of or sometimes it can be short-term also so but generally it's long-term so you end up saving that long-term tax and that actually increases your yield overall IRR from investing in life insurance products.
+So, this is something under 80C every year you get an exemption for non-life insurance premium.
 Under 80D you get exemption for pension premium.
-You get uh exemption again under a different section and for the income you're generating throughout the life of that policy that is also exempt.
-And when you receive the money back from insurance company uh either at maturity or some event uh then also it is exempt from tax.
-So, that's why it is a very powerful tool for saving the tax and also you know I uh I repeat uh or I'll say again that this is one instrument which helps you to uh create a habit of saving money right because it's like you know you have to pay it every year and so on so it helps you to save money.
+You get exemption again under a different section and for the income you're generating throughout the life of that policy that is also exempt.
+And when you receive the money back from insurance company either at maturity or some event then also it is exempt from tax.
+So, that's why it is a very powerful tool for saving the tax and also I repeat or I'll say again that this is one instrument which helps you to create a habit of saving money right because it's like you have to pay it every year and so on so it helps you to save money.

 Vivek Law: All right Tarun, we leave it there.
 Thank you very much for joining us and sharing your very detailed perspective with our viewers.
 Thank you.